-1. To be reviewed by a written form from the chief whip regarding discipline and attendance, and by a written report from the branch secretary covering the ward they represent.
-The sitting councillor shall have the right to read and review such reports in advance of any decision being taken.
+- shall have the right to read and review such reports in advance of any decision being taken.
 An update form should be completed should circumstances have changed since a previous application form was completed.
 The LGC Officers, or a panel duly authorised by the LGC, may request an interview if the reports raise concerns about discipline, attendance, campaigning record or competence.
 An interview shall be undertaken at least once every two terms for sitting councillors, and an RD(GS) may determine all councillors in any authority should be interviewed each time they seek reselection.
 Should they feel the circumstance dictate, the RD(GS) may instruct the LGC that an interview is undertaken and must give such reasons in writing.
 Should an interview not be requested, the sitting councillor will be recommended for inclusion on the panel without interview.
-Should an interview be required, this will be undertaken by an assessment team.

-b.
-Recent candidate who had not been elected
+Should an interview be required, this will be undertaken by an assessment team. - b.
+Recent candidate who had not been elected - 1.
 To be reviewed by a written report confirming there has been no change in circumstances and updating the applicant's campaign and Party record.
 It will require an endorsement of the application by the branch in which they reside and the CLP campaign coordinator or similar officer.
 The LGC Officers, or a panel duly authorised by the LGC, may request an interview if the report raises concerns about their campaigning record or competence.
 Should they feel the circumstance dictate, the RD(GS) may instruct the LGC that an interview is undertaken and must give such reasons in writing.
 Should an interview not be requested, the applicant will be recommended for inclusion on the panel without interview.
-Should an interview be required, this will be undertaken by an assessment team.
+Should an interview be required, this will be undertaken by an assessment team. - c.

-c.
 New applicant